Deborah Dancy

 Visual Studies Press Artist in Residence Award

-Louis Comfort Tiffany Foundation Nominee
+Louise Comfort Tiffany Foundation Nominee

 1997 The John Simon Guggenheim Foundation Fellowship